Skip to main content

 'We kind of wasted a possession.
 We thought there might have been a fumble, so we rushed the ball one time," Taylor said, "and then we ran a screen on the second-down play and the corner blitzed and blew it up.
 That's the one that kind of kills me there, because we had two plays that didn't get us yardage, and I felt like the other plays on other drives, we were pretty efficient.
 That was a tough one."

 Daniels made it tough.
 He saved his best throw for his last with 2:10 left and facing a third and seven.
-Just as safety Geno Stone drilled him on a blitz, Daniels let it fly off his back foot and it was a pearl to wide receiver Terry McLaurin in the end zone and he caught it even though cornerback Dax Hill was draped all over after catching up to his double move.
+Just as safety Geno Stone drilled him on a blitz, Daniels let it fly off his back foot and dropped a pearl to wide receiver Terry McLaurin in the end zone, who caught it even though cornerback Dax Hill was draped all over after catching up to his double move.

 "I was off zero coverage," said Hill of the all-out blitz, "and he put the ball in his hands."